"The Truth" Really Began...

 1897: Faith Mission sent William Irvine to pioneer their work in S. Ireland.
 Reportedly, while reading Matt.
 10:8-10, William was struck with a thought.
 "WHAT IF Jesus intended for His instructions to the 12 Apostles in Matt.
 10 to be followed by all preachers for all times?"

-1897, Aug.: William Irvine met John Long, a Methodist colporteur (itinerant seller of religious printed material) and together, they held the FIRST mission independent of Faith Mission, in Nenagh, County Tipperary, S. Ireland.
+1897, Aug.: William Irvine met John Long, a Methodist colporteur (itinerant seller of religious printed material) and together, they held the FIRST Revival mission independent of Faith Mission, in Nenagh, County Tipperary, S. Ireland.
 Several converts later became workers.
+For the next few years, Irvine continued to do evangelical work for the Faith Mission.

-1899: George Walker was FIRST associated with William Irvine.
+1899: George Walker FIRST became associated with William Irvine, along with Tom Turner, Alex Givan and John Long.

-1899, Oct.: William Irvine and 7 other young men travelled to Scotland for the FIRST experimental GROUP mission, putting into practice Jesus' Matt.
+1899, Oct.: William Irvine and 7-8 of his young male converts travelled to Scotland for the FIRST experimental GROUP mission, putting into practice Jesus' Matt.
 10 instructions to the Apostles.
 (View photo of Bicycle Boys.)
-The others believed Irvine introduced religious methods which were ordained by God and believed that "The Jesus' Way" was a restoration of God's Scriptural pattern for ministers, and that theirs was the only true New Testament ministry.
+These men believed Irvine introduced religious methods which were ordained by God and believed that "The Jesus' Way" was a restoration of God's Scriptural pattern for ministers, and that theirs was the only true New Testament ministry.

-1900: The FIRST women entered the work: Sara Rogers, and sisters, Jennie and Emma Gill.
-William Irvine was joined by Willie Gill, John Hardie, Irvine Weir, Will Cleland, Matt Wilson, John Sullivan, A. Alexander, Ben Boles, Albert Quinn, for a total of 17 workers.
+1900: Last year Irvine's name was shown on the Faith Mission Superintendent List.
+The FIRST women entered the work: Sarah Rogers, and sisters, Jennie and Emma Gill.
+William Irvine was joined by Willie Gill, John Hardie, Irvine Weir, Will Cleland, Matt Wilson, John Sullivan, A. Alexander, Ben Boles, Albert Quinn, Sam Boyd, for a total of 18 workers.

 1900-1901: The FIRST convention was held on Willie Gill's farm in Rathmolyon, Ireland, near Dublin.
 It was similar to the annual conventions held at Keswick, England; and those of Faith Mission.
 70 attended for 3 weeks.
 William Irvine was viewed as a prophet; one God raised up to restore God's way.
 The group began to be called "Tramp Preachers."